wajidbaba/global.hackathon/TEAMS.md

 We are team of programmers, user interface programmer and a creative head.

+My name is Amal Raj and i am the creative head of this team.
+Telling about me simply...
+I love Programming.

+My Other two brilliant and talented people worked in this project are Suseela and Lakshmi.
+Both are very passionate to bring my vision into reality and they did in this project.

 -- All the best for other teams.

-Will add other information later...
-Busy on thinking... :)

 ---------------------------------------